-Students must pass at least five graduate-level courses, which includes meeting each of the requirements (a-d), as described below:
+The Cell Biology & Physiology Curriculum is very flexible and students must pass 5, one-semester classes, which includes meeting each of the requirements (a-d), as described below:

-(a) Core Cell Biology and Physiology Curriculum includes the following courses (or medical school course equivalents for students enrolled in the MD/PhD dual degree program):
+(a) Core Cell Biology and Physiology Curriculum (2 classes minimum) (or medical school course equivalents for students enrolled in the MD/PhD dual degree program):

-CBPH 702 Experimental Physiology of Human Health and Disease-Fall (CBPH 852 effective Fall 2017)
+CBPH 852 Experimental Physiology of Human Health and Disease-Fall

-CBPH 703 Experimental Physiology of Human Health and Disease-Spring (CBPH 853 effective Spring 2017)
+CBPH 853 Experimental Physiology of Human Health and Disease-Spring

-(c) An elective course approved by the DGS.
-It is recommended that students choose an elective from CBPH 893, 894, 702, or 703.
-However, elective courses in genetics, pharmacology, immunology, computational biology, biochemistry, or another discipline that best supports and enhances the student’s specific research focus may also be chosen.
+(b) An elective course approved by the DGS.
+It is recommended that students choose an elective from CBPH 850, 851, 852, or 853.
+However, elective courses in genetics, pharmacology, immunology, computational biology, biochemistry, or another discipline that enhances the student’s specific research focus may also be chosen.

-(d) Enrollment and participation in CBPH 705/706 (CBPH 855/856 effective 2017) Career and Research Enhancement Seminar (CaRES) in Years 2 and beyond, which includes the Presentation and Grant Writing components of the CaRES Course in Year 2.
+(d) 2nd year students and beyond: Annual enrollment and participation in CBPH 855-fall/856-spring: Career and Research Enhancement Seminar (CaRES), which includes the Presentation and Grant Writing components of the CaRES Course in Year 2.

 Years 2 and beyond: